pepsipu/blog-bikeshed/_posts/2021-10-9-a-serious-critique-of-ncl.md

 However, a majority of these "forensics" challenges boils down to downloading and trying as many tools as you could scrape together, where their difficulty was proportional to the obscurity of the tool.

 There are *so* many examples of this.
-Bubba Gump, a challenge which consistened of a single image, was an example of this "guess the tool" format.
+Bubba Gump, a challenge which consisted of a single image, was an example of this "guess the tool" format.

 Hidden was a crypto challenge of the *same exact format*.
 Just an image, but guess another tool this time.